-Insight - Paying for gene therapy: are annuities the next big thing?
+INSIGHT - Paying for gene therapy: are annuities the next big thing?

 "Our approach to this important funding-benefit question is to establish a financing vehicle where the relatively large upfront cost is amortized in conjunction with the benefit of these innovative, curative or preventative therapies," said Michael Meyers, managing director and head of investment banking at T.R.
 Winston & Company, which is discussing such funding models with pharmaceutical and biotechnology companies.

-Dr. Troyen Brennan, chief medical officer at CVS Health Corp, the second largest U.S. pharmacy benefit manager, is supportive of such efforts.
+Dr. Troyen Brennan, chief medical officer at CVS Health Corp (CVS.N), the second largest U.S. pharmacy benefit manager, is supportive of such efforts.

 "Some sort of model where there was a partial payment over time could work well," Brennan said in an interview.